Cost Center Management Responsibility Procedure – 62.07.01

 Areas that are required to produce revenue to cover expenses must monitor cost center expenses closely.
 If during the course of the year actual revenues are not adequate for the area to break even, the cost center manager will be expected to reduce expenditures to ensure that a deficit will not be incurred in the area.

-The vice president of the area will review circumstances where cost center managers overspend their budgets.
+The president or area vice presidents of the area will review circumstances where cost center managers overspend their budgets.
 In these cases, cost center managers may be subject to a disciplinary action such as being ineligible for merit increases or being subject to a conditional contract.

 All new cost center administrators are required to contact the finance office within one month of their appointment to receive individualized training on purchasing procedures and budget management.